 To check out Prof Lehmann’s projects visit www.slab.com.au

-Over the last 25 years, he has been at the forefront of sustainable architecture research and has won a number of competition awards and prizes for sustainable buildings, and published books on architectural and urban design.
-For instance, his award-winning low-carbon master plans for Mildura (Vic), Taree (NSW) and the urban renewal of Newcastle (NSW).
+Over the last 25 years, he has been at the forefront of sustainable architecture research and practice, and has won a number of competition awards and prizes for sustainable buildings, while publishing books on green architectural and urban design.
+For instance, his award-winning low-carbon master planning projects for the cities of Mildura (Vic), Taree (NSW) and the urban renewal of Newcastle (NSW).

 In 2009, Steffen was the DAAD Visiting Professor at TU Munich, and a Visiting Professor at the National University Singapore; in 2012 at the University of California at Berkeley.
 In 2014 he was Visiting Professor at Tianjin University (China).

 Steffen is an internationally renowned leader in the field of sustainable buildings and urban development.
 Most of his projects are design/research based, concerned with the integration of low carbon technologies in urban and architectural design and social implications.

 Steffen has given lectures at some of the world's top universities, including Harvard University, University of Oxford, University of California at Berkeley, University of California at San Diego, the Architectural Association School London, TU Munich, National University of Singapore, KTH Stockholm, TU Vienna, TU Delft, Hong Kong Poly University, Tsinghua University and the University of Melbourne.